genomehubs/boat-ui/static/title.md

 Content to display above the search box on the landing page -->

-# BUSCOs on a Tree (BoaT)
+# BoaT: Placing BUSCOs and other BlobToolkit data on a tree

-BoaT has been built using [GenomeHubs](https://github.com/genomehubs/genomehubs) to present BUSCO results and related analyses and metadata for the majority of Eukaryotic genome assemblies across the tree of life. [read more...](/about)
+BoaT has been built using [GenomeHubs](https://github.com/genomehubs/genomehubs) to present [BUSCO](https://busco.ezlab.org) results and related analyses run as part of the [BlobToolKit](https://blobtoolkit.genomehubs.org) pipeline for Eukaryotic genome assemblies across the tree of life. [read more...](/about)